Improving your diet

 You can safely eat up to six eggs a week following your heart attack.
 They are a great source of protein, vitamins and minerals.
 We recommend that your eggs are either boiled, poached or scrambled without butter.

-- Limiting alcohol can help to lower blood pressure and improve your cholesterol.
+- Lower your blood pressure and cholesterol.

-- Limiting alcohol may help alleviate symptoms of depression and anxiety.
+- Alleviate symptoms of depression and/or anxiety.

 If you think you may be drinking too much, talk to your doctor or practice nurse.

 How can I change my diet to lower my risk?

 There are plenty of changes to what you eat and drink that will help to improve your cholesterol and lower your blood pressure.

 - Swap foods high in saturated fat for heart healthy fats:

 - Saturated fat is found in foods containing animal fats like butter, cream and meat fats.
 It’s also found in coconut and palm oils and a wide range of processed foods.